Oscar Gonzalez Preview, Player Props: Guardians vs. Blue Jays

-The Cleveland Guardians, including Oscar Gonzalez and his .410 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Cleveland Guardians, including Oscar Gonzalez (.158 batting average in his past 10 games), take on starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.

 Oscar Gonzalez Game Info & Props vs. the Blue Jays